naevatec/lernim-web-ionic/demo-webcomponent/README.md

 * We need to reference two files to implement the webComponet:

-  * `openvidu-webcomponent-{VERSION}.js`: JavaScript file of OpenVidu Web Component.
+  * `openvidu-teaching-webcomponent-{VERSION}.js`: JavaScript file of OpenVidu Web Component.
 You don't have to manipulate this file.

-  * `openvidu-webcomponent-{VERSION}.css`: styles for OpenVidu Web Component.
+  * `openvidu-teaching-webcomponent-{VERSION}.css`: styles for OpenVidu Web Component.
 You don't have to manipulate this file.

 * OpenVidu Web Component emits events `joinSession`, `leaveSession` or `error`, so we can handle them in our JavaScript code.
 We just need to get the element once the document is ready and add all the listeners we want.